nopcorn/CuteRAT/README.md

 - From an active CuteRAT shell, you can list available payloads with `~help`
 - To get help on a specific payload, type `~help <payload_name>`

 Custom payloads can be added to CuteRAT and dropped to the `payloads` directory.
 They don't have to be comprised of only bash builtins - as long as they can be executed as a single string if passed to a shell (ie, use `;` to delimit commands) it should work fine!
+Hell, you could even get CuteRAT to deploy heavier red teaming tools such as [Mythic](https://github.com/its-a-feature/Mythic).

 ## Improvements

 Eventually I'd like to get to the following improvements:

-- Execution via non-interactive shell to bypass known command logging tricks like `PROMPT_COMMAND`.
+- Execution via non-interactive shell to bypass known [command logging tricks like `PROMPT_COMMAND`](https://tpaschalis.me/command-prompt-logging/).
 There are other ways around this if you have exeprience with UNIX logging.
 - Run CuteRAT execution up against a tricked out box with `auditd`.
 I have a suspicion that even though `auditd` could hook `execve` syscalls, you could hide the commands being run from CuteRAT tasks by leveraging `bash` reading from `STDIN`.
 - Better xor'ing.
 My xor and string manipulation functions have room for improvement.
 I suspect I could make the whole process more efficient for large output by getting the key size closer to `MAX_INT`.